Romans Chapter 2

 God’s righteous, impartial judgement

 1. Therefore, you O man are inexcusable, every man of you who’s judging.
-For by what you judge the other man, you condemn yourself; for the man who’s judging practices the same things.
+For by what you judge the other man, you condemn yourself; for you man who’s judging practice the same things.

-2. Yet we *know that the judgement of God is based on truth upon the men who practice such things.
+2. Yet we *know that the judgement of God is based on truth upon the men practicing such things.

 3. And consider this O man; you man judging the men practicing such things (even while doing them yourself), do you think that you will escape the judgement of God?